Senate Republicans' police reform bill fails on test vote amid Dem opposition

 Of those senators who caucus with Democrats, only West Virginia's Joe Manchin, Alabama's Doug Jones, and Maine's Angus King voted to proceed.

+Scott took to the Senate floor after the vote to blast Democrats for what he saw as opposition fueled by politics, not policy.

+"They cannot allow this party to be seen as a party that reaches out to all communities in this nation," he said.

-McConnell praised the bill and accused Democrats of coming up with a “bizarre new ultimatum” by threatening to block the bill from being debated.
+Ahead of the vote, McConnell praised the bill and accused Democrats of coming up with a “bizarre new ultimatum” by threatening to block the bill from being debated.

 ‘JUSTICE ACT’: WHAT’S IN THE SENATE REPUBLICAN POLICE REFORM BILL